deviator/sbin/README.md

 Not supported.
 See [TaggedAlgebraic](#taggedalgebraic) if you need variablic types.

-### Max dynamic array length

-By default uses `uint` as `length_t`, for using `ulong` use library cofiguration `ulong_length`.
+### Pointers

+Can't automatic [de]serialize pointers data.
+For arrays use builtin arrays.
+For struct and class types see custom serialization.

 ### Code versions

 If you want use sbin for message passing between applications you must use strictly identical types (one source code), because struct fields are not marked (deserialization relies solely on information from type) and any change in code (swap fields, change fields type, change enum values list) must be accompanied by recompilation of all applications.

 ### Immutable and const